sal55/langs/mfeatures.md

 If encountered in a module, it will be called automatically by start-up code.
 No 'global' attribute needed.
 However, because of non-determinate module import order, if such a routine depends on another $init function being called first, then this must be handled manually (with flags and direct invocation etc).

 ### Include, Strinclude and Bininclude
 **include** is an ordinary textual include, and is only needed in M when you actually want to include code (not headers) from another file.
-(For example, a file generated from a program.)  **strinclude** can be used in an expression, and can include any text file as a string constant.
+(For example, a file generated from a program.)

+**strinclude** can be used in an expression, and can include any text file as a string constant.
 (I use this to incorporate the sources for M libraries into the M compiler; or the C header sources into my C compiler.)

-Example in a program called prog.m: println strinclude "prog.m"; a program that prints itself.
+Example in a program called prog.m, this prints itself:

+    proc start =
+        println strinclude "prog.m"
+    end

 **bininclude** is a variation used to initialise a byte-array, and can refer to any file including binaries.
 However it's done inefficiently at present.

 ### Conditional Compilation